monikastrah/431-2020/classes/class03/README.md

 ## Getting Help

 - Many things you need to know are in the [Course Syllabus](https://thomaselove.github.io/431-2020-syllabus/).
 - If you have questions outside of class time, please post them to [Piazza](https://piazza.com/case/fall2020/pqhs431), which is open now.
+Please make your posts there public rather than private so that the rest of the class may benefit.

 ### TA Office Hours